go-gitea/gitea/docs/content/doc/features/gitea-directory.md

 Gitea uses [gobwas/glob](https://github.com/gobwas/glob) for its glob syntax.
 It closely resembles a traditional `.gitignore`, however there may be slight differences.

 ### Example `.gitea/template` file
-All paths should be from the base of the repository
+All paths are relative to the base of the repository
 ```gitignore
 # All .go files, anywhere in the repository
 **.go